pepperkit/corenlp-stop-words-annotator/README.md

         </dependency>
 ```

-The annotator marks the words as stopped using one of the following rules (which can be configured via properties):
+The annotator is configured with `Properties`, it marks the words as stopped using one of the following rules:
 - provided list of particular words (and/or its lemmas) using a string containing comma-separated words, or a file with newline-separated
   words (from any place in the file system or from a bundled resource) - `stopwords.customList`, `stopwords.customListFilePath`,
   and `stopwords.customListResourcesFilePath` properties (if all of the properties are provided, only one list of words